sighupio/gatekeeper-policy-manager/README.md

 - Root-less docker image
 - Multi-cluster view
 - Minimal write capabilities?
-- Refactor app in Golang?
+- Re-write app in Golang?

-Please, let us know if you are using GPM and what features would you like to have by creating an issue in GitHub
+Please, let us know if you are using GPM and what features would you like to have by creating an issue here in GitHub